 Cats are crepuscular, so they’re most active between dusk and dawn, preferring to hunt when it’s dark.
 Because you’re less likely to see what your cat is up to at nighttime, it sometimes feels like it sleeps throughout the day.

-To understand why cats fall asleep so quickly, it’s helpful to understand the different sleep cycles of cats.
+To understand why cats fall asleep so quickly, it’s useful to fully understand the different sleep cycles of cats.

-Slow-wave sleep (SWS) is a shallow form of rest, where a cat’s senses are in tune with what is going on around it.
-While it may appear fast asleep, it can hear and sense when things are nearby.
+Slow-wave sleep (SWS) is a shallow form of rest, where a cat’s senses are in tune with what’s going on around it.
+While it may appear fast asleep, it can hear and sense when anything or anyone is nearby.

 Cats in this stage of sleep are dozing but remain alert in case they need to pounce or run away.
 This stems from their time in the wild when cats needed to escape from predators.

 According to Science Direct, there are two forms of slow-wave sleep; light and deep.
-Cats that are in the deep slow-wave sleep usually move onto the rapid eye movement stage of sleep.
+Cats that are in deep slow-wave sleep move onto the rapid eye movement stage of sleep.

 Rapid Eye Movement Sleep